← Explore the method

 What reading it wrong would cost

-Sensitivity resolves once the evidence that settles it arrives.
 Until the dominant driver is bounded, a 10-point swing in the tenant plug-and-occupancy share of load moves the read from a defensible payback to a negative committee case.
-The capital-at-stake bound is held until the evidence pack settles which driver the modernization actually reaches.
+The capital-at-stake bound is held until the evidence settles which driver the modernization actually reaches.

 Questions a committee asks